UpadhyayAshmita/Mathematical_foundation_of_machine_learning/homework/homework4.md

 ## Homework 4
 This homework is due on 04/29/2024 by 11:59 PM.
-Homework 4 is about resampling methods and decision trees.
+Homework 4 is about deep neural network.

 ### Question 1
 Consider a neural network with two hidden layers: $p=4$ input units, $2$ units in the first hidden layer, $3$ units in the second hidden layer, and a single output.